gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/05-Binary-Search-Trees-Vocab.md

 ## Vocabulary and Synonyms

+Below is a summary of vocab that we covered in this lesson.

 | Vocab          | Definition                                                    | Synonyms  | How to Use in a Sentence                                                      |
 | -------------- | ------------------------------------------------------------- | --------- | ----------------------------------------------------------------------------- |
 | Linked List | A linear collection of data elements whose order is not given by their physical placement in memory.
 Each element of the list contains a reference to the next element.     |       | "Because I wanted to add and remove elements to the front and rear, I used a linked list to store the data." |